 Faulty Wire Connections

 Another of the common home electrical mistakes is incorrect wire connections.
 They might be installed without a wire nut or with the wrong conduit fittings (which means that they won’t be watertight).
 If they are metal, then they’re not properly bonded.
-Loose connections can create electrical shorts as well as hard to diagnose issues downstream of the electrical connection.
+Loose connections can create electrical shorts, your light bulbs to keep burning out as well as hard-to-diagnose issues downstream of the electrical connection.

 Improper Junction Box

-When adding a new light fixture or electrical outlet, a steel or plastic junction box should be used.
+When adding a new light fixture or installing a new electrical outlet, a steel or plastic junction box should be used.
 In fact, anywhere an electrical connection is made, it must be within a proper junction box.

 This safety rule is designed both to protect your electrical connections and to prevent the spread of sparks and heat if you have a short circuit or loose connection.
 Junction boxes can not be buried or hidden in walls, floors or ceilings; they must be flush with your drywall and accessible in case electrical repairs are needed.

 Electrical receptacles (outlets) must be firmly attached.
-If poorly installed, outlets tend to move, potentially resulting in electrical arcing, which is a fire hazard.
+If poorly installed, outlets tend to move, potentially resulting in electrical arcing, which is an electrical fire hazard.
 Shorts and electrical arcs in the outlet can also damage whatever is plugged into them!
+Outlets also may be hot to touch or the outlet may just completely stop working.

 Possibly the most dangerous of all common home electrical mistakes is reversing the “hot” and the neutral electrical wire.
 Reversed polarity can damage your electronics and carries the risk of severe (perhaps fatal) electric shock.
 An electrician understands how to properly wire switches, outlets and fixtures to ensure this doesn’t happen.